Polycystic ovary syndrome

 - Medicine.
 After ruling out other causes of infertility in you and your partner, your doctor might prescribe medicine to help you ovulate, such as clomiphene (Clomid).

 - In vitro fertilization (IVF).
 IVF may be an option if medicine does not work.
 In IVF, your egg is fertilized with your partner's sperm in a laboratory and then placed in your uterus to implant and develop.
-Compared to medicine alone, IVF has higher pregnancy rates and better control over your risk for twins and triplets (by allowing your doctor to transfer a single fertilized egg into your uterus).
+Compared to medicine alone, IVF has higher pregnancy rates and better control over your risk of having twins and triplets (by allowing your doctor to transfer a single fertilized egg into your uterus).

 - Surgery.
 Surgery is also an option, usually only if the other options do not work.
 The outer shell (called the cortex) of ovaries is thickened in women with PCOS and thought to play a role in preventing spontaneous ovulation.
 Ovarian drilling is a surgery in which the doctor makes a few holes in the surface of your ovary using lasers or a fine needle heated with electricity.
-Surgery usually restores ovulation, but only for six to eight months.
+Surgery usually restores ovulation, but only for 6 to 8 months.

 - Reaching a healthy weight before you get pregnant.
 Use this interactive tool to see your healthy weight before pregnancy and what to gain during pregnancy.